Staying Safe is Our Mission. So Is Your Health

 *Last Updated 3/23/23

 As a healthcare organization, we promote healthy lifestyles.
 Therefore, we are a tobacco-free organization.
 Please do not smoke or use smokeless tobacco on our campuses.
 This helps protect our patients as well as our staff from second-hand smoke.
 If you’re a tobacco user, your healthcare provider can assist with treatment options while you are in the hospital to help you curb your urge.
 If you would like assistance with quitting, please call Quitline-NC at 800-784-8669 or visit them online at www.QuitlineNC.com.

 Room assignment are based on your diagnosis and bed availability the day you’re admitted.
 Patient rooms have been designed with concern for your privacy, comfort, and health needs.
-Some rooms at Betsy Johnson Hospital are semi-private, meaning you may have another patient in the room with you.
-At Central Harnett Hospital, all rooms are private.
+Both Hospitals have private rooms.

 Your bed has push-button controls so you can adjust the height of the bed as well as lift the head and foot areas up and down.
 Please keep your upper bedrails up at all times for your personal safety.